At Azimu Group, we collaboratively build resilient institutions and communities by generating future-oriented solutions to major global threats.

 Thereby, we are harnessing our best thinking to achieve the triple bottom line of profit, people, and planet.

-Our approach is guided by our commitment to authentic community engagement, cross-sector collaboration and multidimensional solutions impacting communities quality of life and economies' vitality.
-Thus, our methods are informed by the fundamental principles of community based participatory research (CBPR).
-We believe the clients (i.e. governance & institutional stakeholders) combined with the invaluable knowledge of community yield the untapped capacity to steward outcomes in the direction of their “True North.”
+Our approach is grounded in a deep commitment to authentic community engagement, cross-sector collaboration, and multidimensional solutions that enhance community quality of life and economic vitality.
+As such, our methods are rooted in the core principles of Community-Based Participatory Research (CBPR).
+We believe that when institutional stakeholders collaborate with the lived experience and insight of the community, they unlock the untapped capacity to steward outcomes toward their “True North.”

-• We start by listening.
-Therein, we aim to understand our client’s problem(s) of practice (PoP) and all its dimensions.
+We begin by listening.
+Our first priority is to fully understand our client’s problem(s) of practice (PoP), in all their complexity.

 Our efforts function to ameliorate the existing conditions while simultaneously planning for the forecasted future state.
 Thus, we deploy an ecosystem approach to contextualize and strategize in the context of the client.
 Some of our dimensions include the following: